Oleh Immigrant and Returning Minor to Israel

 The Ministry of Aliyah and Integration and the Construction and Housing Ministry automatically provide assistance to an Oleh immigrant, However, the citizen-immigrant must first obtain recognition as such from the Interior Ministry.
 Other bodies who assist immigrants also provide benefits, but a direct application is required.

-The law offices of Cohen, Decker, Pex, Brosh specialize in relocation, immigration, and obtaining official status in Israel.
+Our law offices specialize in relocation, immigration, and obtaining official status in Israel.
 Michael Decker, immigration attorney for Israel, will define the status of immigrant citizen and returning minor and explain the rights that accrue to someone with that status.

 What is a Citizen immigrant?